- Military Life Cycle

 - Morale, Welfare and Recreation activities are available on your local installation.

 - Installation youth centers offer a safe environment for youth to explore interests, build skills and experience success.
-Most youth centers have informal and formal sports programs as well as instructional classes.
+Installation youth centers offer a number of programs for youth and teens, including informal and formal sports and fitness programs, open recreation, youth sponsorship and special-interest instructional classes including dance, martial arts, music and more.

 Boost your child’s social and academic success by making healthy eating and physical activity part of your family’s daily life.